Who We Are

 Minda has been involved with the Barnstormers for about 10 years.
 She lives in Wellesley MA and spends her summers in Moultonborough, NH.
 Attending the theatre has always been a special interest of her husband and her parents.
 They still bring her 89 year old father who loves the experience.
 Minda’s family supports the Barnstormers every season and want to be a part of its success.
 She comes to as many board meetings as possible when she can be in NH, as she feels it is a wonderful group of hard working members.
 She is excited about the success The Barnstormers are having this summer with the wonderful show selections.

-Lynn and her family have been enjoying the Barnstomers Theatre for over six years.
+Lynn and her family have been enjoying The Barnstormers Theatre for over nine years.
 Their love of the Barnstormers is what drove her to serve on the Board of Directors.
-She is the Director of Development and Fundraising for the Gibson Center for Senior Services in North Conway, NH.
-With over 15 years of health and humans service experience, the mission of any organization is extremely important to her.
-Lynn states, “The mission of the Barnstormers and the experience it brings to our patrons is bound to bring a smile to those that join our Barnstormers family.”
-She holds a Masters in Health Administration from Southern New Hampshire University and serves on several committees locally including Treasurer of the Greater Ossipee Chamber of Commerce.
-She lives in Tamworth with her husband Ed.
-They have four children, Andrew, Kevin, Tony and Dan, and three granddaughters.
+She is the State Director for New Hampshire for Groups Recover Together.
+With over 23 years of experience in the health and human services field, the mission of any organization is extremely important to her.
+Lynn states, “The mission of The Barnstormers and the experience it brings to our patrons is bound to bring a smile to those that join our Barnstormers family.”
+She holds a Masters in Health Administration from Southern New Hampshire University.
+Lynn also serves as the President of the Greater Ossipee Area Chamber of Commerce and serves on the Tamworth Economic Development Commission.
+Lynn lives in Tamworth with her husband Ed, who also volunteers his time to the theatre.
+They have four children, Andrew, Dan, Kevin, and Tony.
+When they are not busy volunteering for the theatre they enjoy spending time with their family and friends and enjoying all the outdoor activities this beautiful state has to offer.